0marAmr/AVR_Drivers/README.md

 # AVR_Drivers
 ### This repository contains drivers for the AVR ATmega32 microcontroller.
 The drivers are divided into three directories:

 - MCAL: This directory contains drivers for the AVR ATmega32's Microcontroller Abstraction Layer.
+It abstracts away the low-level hardware details of the mcu, providing a higher-level interface for working with hardware peripherals.
 The drivers included in this directory are:

     * ADC
     * GPIO
     * i2C